ekfrench17/3308_Team3_Project/PAGE_TESTING.md

 ### Home Page
 Page Title: RecipEASY</br>
-Page Description: [mockup](web_page_designs/RecipEASY_Home.pdf) The home page will be a default landing page for the site where you can access the other pages, see a preview of your recently added/saved recipes, see notifications and/or preview the ‘community’ page, or add a new recipe</br>
+Page Description: [Home Page Mockup](web_page_designs/RecipEASY_Home.pdf) The home page will be a default landing page for the site where you can access the other pages, see a preview of your recently added/saved recipes, see notifications and/or preview the ‘community’ page, or add a new recipe</br>
 Parameters needed for the page:‘/’</br>
 Data needed to render the page:
 * an html sheet for the frontend (and copy)